spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-auth-module-to-securitygui-module.md

 * `AuthFacade::isValidPasswordResetToken()` is replaced with `UserPasswordResetFacade::isValidPasswordResetToken()`.
 * `AuthFacade::resetPassword()` is replaced with `UserPasswordResetFacade::setNewPassword()`.
 * `UserFacade::expandMailWithUserData()` was deprecated.
 Handling of user password reset mail is implemented in `UserPasswordReset` module.
-* Zed Backoffice login URL was changed to `/security-gui/login`.
+* Zed Back Office login URL was changed to `/security-gui/login`.

+*Estimated migration time: 2 hours.*

 To migrate from the `Auth` module to `Symfony Security`, do the following:

 ## Update spryker-feature/spryker-core

 {% info_block infoBox "Info" %}

 The steps in this section show you how to re-configure the YVES system user and update the configuration file to avoid using the `Auth` module constants, which will be removed.